4GeeksAcademy/javascript-beginner-exercises-tutorial/README.md

 Each exercise is a small React application containing the following files:

-1. **app.js:** represents the entry javascript file that will be executed by the computer.
+1. **app.js:** represents the entry JavaScript file that will be executed by the computer.
 2. **README.md:** contains exercise instructions.
 5. **test.js:** contains the testing script for the exercise (you don't have to open this file).